claws/txPachube/README.rst

 Update a feed::

     #!/usr/bin/env python
-    # This example show how a feed can be updated.
-The Client object
+    # This example show how a feed can be updated using your own generated
+    # data, in this case XML data.
-    # has been initialised with an API key and a feed id so they don't
+    # The Client object has been initialised with an API key and a feed id
-    # need to be passed to the update_feed method.
-The format argument
+    # so they don't need to be passed to the update_feed method.
+The format
-    # is defaulted to json so it must be passed as this example is using
+    # argument is JSON by default so it must be explicitly set as this
-    # XML.
+    # example is using XML.

     from twisted.internet import reactor
     import txPachube